 Environmental Protection Agency (EPA).

-This regulation modifies tolerances for residues of acetochlor and its metabolites in or on the commodities corn, field, forage; corn, field, stover; and corn, pop, stover.
-The modifications are detailed in Unit II. of this document.
+This regulation establishes tolerances for residues of acetochlor in or on alfalfa and related animal commodities which are identified and discussed later in this document.
 Monsanto Company requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 FOR FURTHER INFORMATION CONTACT: